Skip to content

 Last updated

-Most lists of 'best PDF apps for students' read like affiliate sweepstakes.
-The honest reality is that the best app depends on what you actually do with PDFs day to day — annotate lecture slides, scan textbook pages, merge readings, fill out forms.
+Most lists of 'best PDF apps for students' read like affiliate sweepstakes — paid placements wearing the costume of advice.
+The honest reality is that the best app depends on what you actually do with PDFs day to day: annotate lecture slides, scan textbook pages, merge readings for a course, fill out forms, sign attendance sheets.

-This is a short, honest list of criteria worth checking before you commit to any PDF tool.
-Then a quick look at how PDF Editor stacks up against them.
+This guide is a short, opinionated list of criteria worth checking before you commit to any PDF tool as a student.
+Then a quick look at how PDF Editor stacks up against them — without pretending it's the only valid choice.

 Step by step